bdelacretaz/sling-adaptto-2016/README.md

 defined by the `SLING_DOMAIN` variable in the `docker-compose.yml`) should become available, provided you have added the corresponding `/etc/hosts` entry.

+The logs of the new instance will also appear automatically in Graylog.

 ## TODO - known issues
 The internal Sling instance port numbers should be assigned dynamically.
+And we shouldn't need to expose them outside of the Docker host, this is done for debugging purposes for now.

 No real logs are sent to graylog yet, the current setup just demonstrates how container logs can be aggregated in graylog.